THE CALIFORNIA COAST

 • Tour historic Alcatraz Island.
 Ferry departs at Pier 33. <Map>

-• Enjoy a walk along the harbor from the Embarcadero to Presidio Park.
+• Walk along the harbor from the Embarcadero to —> Presidio Park.
 Good views.
-Five (5) miles one-way. <Map>
+Five (5) miles one-way. <Map of walking path>

 • Rent a Bike!